 The SPI Rack is backwards compatible with most of the IVVI Rack modules, provided that the B1a (breakout) module is used.
 In the IVVI rack, the control signals are analog DAC outputs routed over the backplane.
 These lines are not present in the SPI Rack.
-The B1a module remedies this by bringing these control lines of two neighboring modules to the front of the rack.
-One B1a can connect to:
+The B1a and B2b modules remedies this by bringing these control lines of two neighboring modules to the front of the rack or directly to an ADC.
+One B2b can connect to two measurement modules, and one B1a can connect to either:

 This image also shows two different use cases: one with two VIb modules (integrated source/measure) and one with a VIb and a M2m module.
 For the VIb modules only the two B1a inputs are used as they have their own isolated outputs.
 The M2m module uses the isolated output of the B1a module.